 What's even worse is that you'll ingest other growth hormones, antibiotics and pesticides as well via your meat (and dairy) consumption, straining your liver even more.
 And if you think that's not toxic enough, mercury from fish will fit the bill.

 Says who?
-Whether organic or non-organic, the dioxins, huge amount of steroid hormones when the animals get slaughtered and the "natural" acidic ash they leave behind are the same.
+Whether organic or non-organic, the dioxins, huge amount of steroid hormones when the animals are slaughtered and the "natural" acidic ash they leave behind are the same.
 It's just that organic meat may not contain antibiotics, pesticides and other growth hormones.

 Well, we're all born and raised differently.
-What we eat, the way we eat, as well as sedentary or active lifestyle we lead, and the quality of our sleep etc. All these can cause the tolerance levels of our liver to vary extensively.
+What we eat, the way we eat, as well as sedentary or active lifestyle we lead, and the quality of our sleep etc... all these can cause the tolerance levels of our liver to vary extensively.

-If you find that someone takes more junk food than you but her skin looks just as great, I can tell you, wait and see.
+If you find that someone takes more junk food than you but her skin looks just as great, I can tell you, just wait and see.
 It's just a matter of time before she breaks out with acne or other form of liver disease, which could be worse than your case.

-Acne is a good indicator to tell you to fix your liver before it takes a turn for the worse and becomes beyond repair.
+Acne is a good indicator to tell you to fix your liver before it takes a turn for the worse and goes beyond repair.
 Some people just do not have breakout when their liver degenerates.
-And by the time they realize how severe they have inflicted damage on their liver, they're only left with a few months or even couple of weeks to live.
-So, appreciate your breakout so that you can fix it before it's too late.
+By the time they realize how severe they have inflicted damage on their liver, they're only left with a couple of months or even shorter to live.

-So, does that mean vegetarians and vegans are spared from acne?
+4.3 Does that mean vegetarians and vegans are spared from acne?

 That explains why your body can store so much toxic crap underneath your skin.
 And when coconut oil gets into your fat tissues and expel those toxins, you get a breakout.